Maria Durhuus

-Maria Staghøj Durhuus (born 25 September 1977) is a Danish politician and member of the Folketing, the national legislature.
-A Social Democrat, she has represented Greater Copenhagen since November 2022.
+Maria Staghøj Durhuus (born 25 September 1977) is a Danish politician and former Member of the Folketing.
+A Social Democrat, she represented Greater Copenhagen from November 2022 to March 2026.

 Durhuus was born on 25 September 1977 in Ringkøbing.
 She is the daughter of Hans Arne Staghøj and educator Lilian Steffensen.
 She was educated at Thisted Gymnasium og HF and studied nursing.
 She was a nurse at various establishments from 2006 to 2019.
 She worked for Copenhagen City Council's Thorupgården housing scheme from 2020 to 2022.
 She was a member of the municipal council in Hvidovre Municipality from 2013 to 2022.